behrouz-rad/AI-PR-Summarizer-Test/README.md

 - **Caching for Efficiency**: The action includes a versioning system to cache AI models, optimizing performance and reducing redundant fetches.
 - **Artifact Uploading**: Optionally upload review artifacts as part of the process for further auditing.

+## Files and Their Roles

+- `ollama-version.txt`: Any changes to this file invalidate the cache, triggering a fresh install of Ollama.
+- `ai-models.txt`: This file lists AI models (one per line) to be used for reviewing.
+Each model is fetched and cached, and if this file changes, the cache is invalidated, and models are downloaded again.
+For advanced use, a variety of AI models can be utilized with this action.
+You can find a complete list of models available for Ollama [here](https://ollama.com/library?sort=popular).

+- `prompt1.txt`: A customizable prompt that instructs the AI to focus on both summarizing and reviewing the code changes.
+It offers a balance between providing a high-level summary and conducting a deeper review.
+- `prompt2.txt`: An alternative prompt that focuses solely on summarizing the code changes, providing concise, high-level overviews without detailed review feedback.
+-
 ## Sample Pull Request
 A [sample pull](https://github.com/behrouz-rad/AI-PR-Summarizer-Test/pull/1) request is included in this repository to demonstrate how the AI-PR-Summarizer works.
 You can review the PR to see how the action automatically generates summaries and feedback based on the changes made.